t: +44 207 614 0969

 Areas of Practice

-University of Cambridge, LL.M, First Class Honours, 2015; Editor, Cambridge Journal of International and Comparative Law Cambridge Trust Scholar St Edmund's Tutorial Prize
+University of Cambridge, LL.M, First Class Honours, 2015; Editor, Cambridge International Law Journal (formerly Comparative Law); Cambridge Trust Scholar St Edmund's Tutorial Prize

 New York University, LL.M., International Legal Studies, 2009; Transitional Justice Scholar

 National University of Singapore, LL.B.
 (Honours), Dean's List, 2009, 2008, 2007; Overall Dean's List for LL.B. cohort; Academic Year Dean’s List 2008, 2007